Trapper Creek, Alaska

 Trapper Creek is a census-designated place (CDP) in Matanuska-Susitna Borough, Alaska, United States.
 It is part of the Anchorage Metropolitan Area and is known as the southern gateway to Denali State Park.
 According to the 2020 census the population of Trapper Creek was 499.

 History

 The first permanent inhabitants of the area were brothers Oliver Rabidoux and Noah Rabidoux.
 These men were trappers, giving the area its name of Trapper Creek.
-In 1917, one of the two roads going through the town, Petersville Road, began construction.
-The other, the Parks Highway, was finished in 1971.
+The discovery of gold in 1905 in the Cache Creek mining district brought more people to the area.
+In 1914, construction on the Alaska Railroad began, prompting the opening of a district headquarters in the neighboring town of Talkeetna in 1916.
+This enabled miners and trappers to travel by rail to Talkeetna and then cross the Susitna River and arrive in Trapper Creek.
+In 1917, construction on Petersville Road, one of two major roads that run through Trapper Creek, began from the river landing.

+The town grew with the arrival of homesteaders in the late 1930's.
+In 1939, Shorty Bradly was the first to settle permanently in the region and started a homestead along the Petersville Road.
+In 1959 an influx of people from Michigan, known locally as the Michigan 59'ers, staked homesteads to the west of Shorty's original homestead.
+In 1968, Trapper Creek was connected to the highway system as the George Parks Highway was pushed north to Fairbanks.

 Geography

 Trapper Creek is a community located in Matanuska-Susitna Borough at latitude 62.317 and longitude -150.231, with an elevation of 351 feet.
 It is at mile 114.5 on the Parks Highway, just south of Denali State Park.
 Trapper Creek is found at the intersection of Petersville Road and is spread out along the Parks Highway 15 mi north of Talkeetna Junction.
 The Trapper Creek CDP extends west down the Petersville Road, which leads to mining, prospecting, and recreation country in the foothills of the Alaska Range.

 According to the United States Census Bureau, the CDP has a total area of 327.8 sqmi, of which 320.0 sqmi are land and 7.8 sqmi, or 2.37%, are water.
 The eastern border of the CDP is formed by the Chulitna and Susitna rivers.